 Using the Mimecast Synchronization Engine

-If you're syncing and recovering using the Mimecast Synchronization Engine (MSE), you can upgrade to this method without impacting your existing archive folder views.
+If you’re synchronizing archive folders using the Mimecast Synchronization Engine (MSE), you can upgrade to this method without impacting your existing archive folder views.
+To do so:

 - Create a Server Connection.